nicamoq/SuroADB-Lite/embed-files/suroadb!lite-readme.txt

 slightly improves performance and experience.

-The Lite version lacks added error handling features and does not have auto-restoring capabilities, it also lacks global configurations.
+The Lite version lacks added error handling features and does not have auto-restoring capabilities, but future versions will slowly add the feature set of SuroADB.

 ADB is not made by Kutsuro (Matt) and is present for the purpose of functionality for SuroADB.
 The adb windows zip (platform-tools)  is not  modified and is taken straight from the android developer sdk.

 Note: Please do not re-release the raw SuroADB script and claim it as your own creation.
           If  you're  going to  modify  and/or  add  new  features,  please  provide credit to the